 The film climaxes with the 1970 Daytona 500.
 The race boasts over a dozen winged wonders, including two powder blue “SuperBirds.”
 Petty pilots one, and his teammate, Grand National Rookie of the Year, Pete Hamilton, mans the other.
 Just 8 laps into the race, Petty blows an engine.
 Everyone assumes he will take over Hamilton’s ride.
 With strong conviction in his voice, he tells the Motor Network– “That’s Pete’s car.
 He’s going to do the best he can with it.”

 Hamilton’s “best” is impressive.
 He battles up front for most the race and is in 2nd place with 9 laps to go.
 Hamilton deftly navigates his way past the leader David Pearson before realizing that Pearson has “suckered” him into taking first place while positioning himself perfectly behind him for a final lap pass.
 They race bumper-to-bumper for two laps, and every time Pearson makes a move, Hamilton boldly blocks him.
-The Superbird is unable to be drafted!
-After the checkered flag falls, Hamilton wins…
+The Superbird cannot be drafted!
+The checkered flag falls, Hamilton wins…

 The main story arc and all of the subplots will be woven together during the team’s Victory Lane celebration.
 “Like the moonshot, they said it couldn’t be done, but we did it.”